eeue56/the-elm-report/README.md

 --

 ### Javascript alternatives

 There are many Javascript frameworks out there.
 For this project, we will look at Angular.js and React.js

+#### Angular

+Structured around controlling everything through JS.

+#### React

+Structured around limiting the scope of a section of HTML.

+--

+### Haskell alternatives

 There's also many "compile to Javascript" languages out there.
 We'll be looking at Haskell-based alternatives such as Fay and GHC.js.

+#### Fay

+Fay is a Haskell subset which exposes a FFI which allows the developer to run any JS code with backing from Haskell's type system

+#### GHC.js

+GHC.js is a Haskell subset with a library for creating HTML elements

+--